-- No extra credit is available. - Any written assignments will be checked for plagiarism. - Blogs are due online by 11 a.m. each Friday.
-In order to get credit for blog entries, students must submit well-written blogs that answer the questions in the professor's blog description online on or before deadline AND be in class to participate during blog discussion. - Unannounced quizzes will be given periodically at the beginning and end of class.
+- No extra credit is available. - Any written assignments will be checked for plagiarism. - Blogs are due online by 12:30 p.m. each Wednesday.
+In order to get credit for blog entries, students must submit well-written blogs that answer the questions in the professor's blog description online on or before deadline AND be in class to participate during blog discussion.
+Remember to make each blog public or it cannot be viewed or graded.
+Blogs that weren't made public will not be re-graded after deadline. - Unannounced quizzes will be given periodically at the beginning and end of class.
 Students that arrive late or leave early and miss a quiz will not be allowed to make it up for any reason other than a school-sponsored event that the student is required to attend.
 Written documentation will be required from the school official requiring attendance at event.